 According to statistics, an average American throws away about 81 lbs (37 kg) of clothes annually.
 This is a tremendous amount of waste that ends up in landfills or is burned, leading to a lot of pollution.

 When your most beloved bra breaks, you may be reluctant to throw it.
-Following our step-by-step instructions can help you repair your bra hook very easily.
+Following my step-by-step instructions can help you repair your bra hook very easily.

 What Other Bra Issues Can You Fix?

 Just as a hook can get broken, there are other things that can go wrong with your bra.
 Below are some common issues and simple solutions to alleviate these problems.

 One of the worst experiences while wearing a bra is a displaced underwire.
 Sometimes, the underwire rips through its covering and starts to poke your skin.
 This can be quite painful and annoying.
 There are two solutions to this conundrum; a short-term fix and a long-term repair.

 A short-term fix is a quick one when you are in a hurry.
 Get your hands on duct tape, push the wire back inside the fabric, and tape up the torn fabric.
 For a more permanent solution, sew the fabric to keep the underwire within its covering.